Surname law

-Surname law can refer to any law regulating the use of surnames.
+Surname law can refer to any law, whether in effect or no longer existing, regulating the use of surnames among a country's population.

 Canada

 From 1941 to 1978, the Government of Canada issued disc numbers to identify Inuit in their records.
 In the mid-1960s Project Surname began, and, headed by Abe Okpik, Inuit were given surnames in a similar manner to how surnames were used among Canadians of European descent.

 Iceland

 Icelandic law enforces the conventions of Icelandic names, which require that the last name be derived from a given name of the father or mother, suffixed with "-son" or "-dóttir".
 The law allows both derivations to be used, and for foreign last names to be inherited or kept by foreigners.
 This means that a father, mother, and child will all typically have different last names.
 Foreigners who marry an Icelander and get Icelandic citizenship can take the last name of their partner, or a patronym or matronym from the name of a parent or parent-in-law; these possibilities are not necessarily open to native Icelanders.